Apple apologizes for slowing down iPhones, offers $29 battery replacements until December 2018

 First and foremost, we have never — and would never — do anything to intentionally shorten the life of any Apple product, or degrade the user experience to drive customer upgrades.
 Our goal has always been to create products that our customers love, and making iPhones last as long as possible is an important part of that.

-Benchmarks provided by Primate Labs’ Geekbench diagnosed the initial issue and suggested that the scope of device slowdowns could be significant: a device scoring 2,500 points on the Geekbench test on day one might score only 1,000 or 1,500 points after a year or two of use.
-Apple previously suggested that performance would only be modestly impacted in edge use cases calling for peak processor utilization, but some civil suits and criminal investigations have suggested that Apple’s actions constituted deliberate planned obsolescence.
+Benchmarks provided by Primate Labs’ Geekbench diagnosed the initial issue and suggested that the scope of device slowdowns could be significant: A device scoring 2,500 points on the Geekbench test on day one might score only 1,000 or 1,500 points after a year or two of use.
+Apple previously suggested that performance would only be modestly affected in edge use cases calling for peak processor utilization, but some civil suits and criminal investigations have suggested that Apple’s actions constituted deliberate planned obsolescence.